-sequela of her injury for more than six months and that all legal prerequisites for compensation under the Vaccine Act have been satisfied.
-Id. at 2-3.
+Respondent further agrees that no other cause of petitioner's injury was identified, that she suffered sequela of her injury for more than six months, and that she has satisfied all legal prerequisites for compensation under the Vaccine Act.
+Id.